ManticoreGamesInc/platform-documentation/DOCUMENTATION.md

 - Bold any button or object a user has to click on like `**Edit Terrain*`.
 - Mke sure anything referenced in "**Community Content**" will exist in the future. (e.g. by checking with the gameplay team)
 - Make sure to include `<!-- TODO: XX -->` comments for stuff that needs clarification or you are planning changes for.
+- Mark external links by prefixing them with `:fas fa-external-link-alt: `.
 - Please use the Oxford comma.

 **Note**: If we have a file that is no longer "done" due to editor changes, include the following after the `# Title` section of your file.